ALASdoo/alasdoo_com_v2/content/english/articles/how-to-build-a-culture-that-matches-your-brand.md

 The next step in our evolution was the redesign of the physical workspace - creating a physical workspace that is not only inviting and comfortable but also allows for a relaxed dress code where employees can wear whatever makes them feel comfortable, even if that means trading in their dress shoes for a cozy pair of slippers.
 Meeting rooms were transformed into playful spaces that promote relaxation, fun, and creative thinking.
 And for those needing a more focused environment, soundproof "cubes" equipped with the latest technology for meetings and work were created.
 We're shaking things up and making the office feel like a true home away from home.

-{{< image option="webp q100" position="center" class="img-fluid rounded-2" src="images/articles/meeting-space.jpg" alt="Pleasant meeting space with colorful wallpaper, beenbags and armchairs." >}}
+{{< image option="webp q100" position="center" class="img-fluid rounded-2" src="images/articles/meeting-space.jpg" alt="Pleasant meeting space with colorful wallpaper, beanbags and armchairs." >}}

 Why settle for less when it comes to our remote team?
 Remote workers are supported just as much as in&#8209;office employees with a comfortable workspace which is reserved for them when they come to visit and work from the office.